 Shufflecake is made of two components: dm-sflc, which is a kernel module implementing the Shufflecake scheme as a device-mapper target for the Linux kernel, and shufflecake-userland, which is a command-line tool allowing the user to create and manage hidden volumes.
 The kernel module must be loaded before using the userland tool.

 Source code and installation instructions can be found on the project repository.

 For now the code has been tested only on Debian/Ubuntu and similar derivatives.

-Shufflecake is originally based on the EPFL M.Sc.
-Thesis "Hidden Filesystems Design and Improvement".
+Shufflecake is originally based on the M.Sc.
+Thesis "Hidden Filesystems Design and Improvement" from EPFL, Switzerland.

 For an overview of different plausibly deniable storage approaches check the paper "SoK: Plausibly Deniable Storage".

 Usage documentation can be found on the project repository.